yaniv10501/web_project_4/README.md

 **Photos**

 The Photos section has the photos__grid container nested inside, and every photo is a block with white background to match the design with the white square below each photo.
+The photo block has a template to make the initial photos for the website and to add new photos.

 To make the grid responsive to the screen size I set the grid-template-columns to repeat with auto-fit and minmax, you can read about auto-fit [here](https://css-tricks.com/auto-sizing-columns-css-grid-auto-fill-vs-auto-fit/)